 |15.||Sony A99 II||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||Y|

 It is notable that the X1D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 5DS R does not offer wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 5DS R and the X1D are recent models that are part of the current product line-up of Canon.
+The 5DS R is a recent model that features in the current product line-up of Canon.
 In contrast, the X1D has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the X1D was succeeded by the Hasselblad X1D II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Hasselblad websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon 5DS R and the Hasselblad X1D?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.